 Kavi Mailing List Manager Help

-Chapter 8.
 Ezmlm Email Address Commands

 Back to top

-To use email commands, you simply send an email to the appropriate address, called a "command address" because the address works like a command.
-When the Kavi Mailing List Manager receives an email addressed to a mailbox at one of these command addresses, it automatically responds a certain way.
+To use email commands, simply enter the "command address" into the email To: field and send the message.
+The address works like a command.
+When a mailing list receives an email addressed to a command address, it automatically responds to the command.

 Remember: